francisco-diaz-barrancas/VR-Color-Adaptation/README.md

-# VR Color Constancy and Chromatic Adaptation Experiment
+# Chromatic Adaptation in Immersive Virtual Reality: Effects of Illuminant Conditions on Rendering Consistency

 This repository contains the implementation and experimental framework used to study **color constancy and temporal chromatic adaptation in immersive Virtual Reality (VR) environments**.